powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.4.02 Add: Notification to Home Screen under Help:  mpv save

+        when mpv is set as video player and mpv option  --save-position-on-quit  is active.

+        Change: ~/.config/videoinfox/tmp directory is only cleared on exit.

 ###  v5.4.00 New: Two new features added to -Set >>> Video Player option: 2 - Mpv